jkulak/git-ninja/README.md

 ## branch

-Git branch can work with single branch of all branches - depending if you supply a branch name as an argument.
+Git branch can work with single branch or all branches - depending if you supply a branch name as an argument.

 The most popular uses, without giving it a particular branch are